St. Petersburg International Economic Forum: History

 In April 2009, Alexander Stuglev was appointed Director of the SPIEF Foundation, replacing Anton Troyanov.
 Alexander Stuglev's post also means he is automatically included in the Organizing Committee.
 In the same year, St. Petersburg Governor Valentina Matviyenko signed a resolution "On conducting the annual St. Petersburg International Economic Forum", which specified the main points of cooperation between the city, the Forum Organizing Committee, and the SPIEF Foundation, and established the Coordination Committee.

 In May 2012, the post of Chair of the SPIEF Organizing Committee went to the new Minister of Economic Development of the Russian Federation, Andrey Belousov.
 In 2012, SPIEF was held on June 21–23.
-The structure of the programme was built on four pillars: "Securing the Future", "Realizing Russia’s Potential", "Responding to Impact Technologies", and "Conversations to Make a Difference".
+The structure of the programme was built on four pillars: "Securing the Future", "Realizing Russia's Potential", "Responding to Impact Technologies", and "Conversations to Make a Difference".
 As in previous years, the Forum was attended by the President of Russia.
 After a four-year hiatus, SPIEF once again welcomed Vladimir Putin, who was elected President the same year.

 The plenary session was also attended by President of Finland Sauli Niinistö.
 President of Pakistan Asif Ali Zardari was also expected to attend, but cancelled his trip just one day earlier (on June 20) due to domestic problems when the Supreme Court of Pakistan ruled that the Prime Minister was occupying his post illegally.

 In June 2013, the post of Chair of the Organizing Committee went to new Minister of Economic Development of Russia Alexey Ulyukaev.
 However, organization of the Forum and development of its business programme were overseen by Deputy Minister Sergey Belyakov.

-In 2014, the St. Petersburg International Economic Forum found itself at the centre of controversy over the political crisis in Ukraine.
+In 2014, the St. Petersburg International Economic Forum found itself at the centre of controversy over the Russo-Ukrainian war.
 Due to diplomatic tensions between Russia and a number of Western nations, heads of major corporations based in the US, Europe, and other regions declined to participate in the Forum.
 Speaking to reporters, an official White House representative confirmed that their administration had discussed the possibility of declining invitations to SPIEF with US business executives.
 Executives who declined to attend the Forum included heads of Boeing, International Paper, Goldman Sachs, ConocoPhillips, Siemens, and others.
 The Forum's organizers maintained that this absence of several multinational corporations played no role in shaping the event's official programme.

-In 2014, Sergey Belyakov was fired from his government post.
+In 2014, Belyakov was fired from his government post.
 In September of the same year, he was appointed chairman of the board of the SPIEF Foundation.
 In November 2014, Minister Ulyukaev left the post of Chair of the Organizing Committee.
 In his place, the President of Russia appointed Deputy Prime Minister of the Russian Federation Sergei Prikhodko.
 Since that time, the Forum has been organized directly by the Russian government administration, rather than the Ministry of Economic Development.